Econ4 Video Remix Contest

 If you don’t have one already, create your own free Vimeo account and upload your video.
 Then just fill out an online submission form and you’re done!
 You can read the full contest rules and all the fine print here.
 The deadline for entries is February 1, 2016.

-animation annie leonard arms dealers austerity banks climate change corporate welfare corruption debt democracy Econ4 video remix contest economics education employment energy environment financial crisis fiscal policy free-market gar alperovitz gerald friedman greed green growth health care inequality insurance investment james k. boyce john maynard keynes joseph stiglitz Juliet Schor labor markets military-industrial complex minimum wage movements music new economy Occupy Wall Street recession regulation robert reich subsidies taxes
+animation annie leonard arms dealers austerity banks climate change corporate welfare corruption debt democracy Econ4 video remix contest economics education employment energy environment financial crisis fiscal policy free-market gar alperovitz gerald epstein gerald friedman greed green growth health care inequality insurance investment james k. boyce john maynard keynes joseph stiglitz Juliet Schor labor markets military-industrial complex minimum wage movements music new economy Occupy Wall Street recession regulation subsidies taxes